anthonyprinaldi/anthonyprinaldi.github.io/_posts/2026-04-15-world-model-changes.md

   - Cognition
 ---

-## On a difficult problem in machine intelligence — and maybe in thought itself
+## On a difficult problem in machine intelligence — and in thought itself

 Imagine you are playing a video game for the first time.
 Coins are scattered across every level, and collecting them is how you win.
 You internalize this.
 The rule becomes invisible — the way grammar becomes invisible once you are fluent in a language.
 You stop thinking "I should collect coins" and simply reach for them.